Work & Write

-Included in this group are people who are in practice, those who work in an academic setting such as a director of a center at a law school, and those who are teaching in non-tenure-track positions that are neither fellowships nor VAPs.
+Included in this group are practicing lawyers, people working in an academic setting (a director of a center at a law school, for example), and people who are teaching in positions that are not fellowships, VAPs, or tenure-track.
 What they all have in common is that while working, they are writing and publishing, and thus creating a body of scholarly work in preparation for going onto the teaching market.
-Available data indicate that in 2018, around 10% of entry-level hires fell into this category.
+Available data indicate that in the 2023-2024 hiring cycle, around 10% of entry-level hires fell into this category.

 Practice Experience

 How does one begin the process of writing, absent publications from law school?
-The exhortation to write without guidance on how to do so may itself create an obstacle to writing.
 See below for resources that may be of assistance to the novice writer.

 Research

 Writing begins with reading.
 Once you have figured out the general area you are interested in writing about, read.
-Go to a law school library near you and browse the stacks for books in your area of interest.
-Do the same at a local university library.
+If you live near a law school, go to their library and browse the stacks for books in your area of interest.
+Search for articles online, in Westlaw or Nexis.
 Build your knowledge base.
-As you read, keep a tally of what you have read and ideas that come to you as you read.
-Ultimately, you will develop a list of potential topics on which to focus.
-Contact the faculty at your law school who teach in an area of interest, and ask them for guidance in developing a research plan.
+Keep a tally of what you read and the ideas that come to you.
+Ultimately, you will develop a list of potential topics to focus on.
+Contact the faculty at your law school alma mater who teach in an area of interest, and ask them for guidance in developing a research plan.
 Look for blogs and virtual communities tied to your areas of interest and follow them.
 Locate subject matter-specific law conferences and attend, being sure to network with speakers and attendees.

 Write, Circulate, Edit, and Polish